 Sitting on cushions on the tatami mats, we were each served two trays packed with lacquered bowls.
 Apparently, they were same ones used during the daimyo period.
 These would not be going in the dishwasher, I mused.
 Each plate offered up stacks of local, seasonal specialties.
 The meal included river fish roasted by the fire on sticks and a broth brimming with mushrooms collected in the forest by the women.

 Then she's become salt lady

 A descendent of the daimyo house’s original owner stopped by to show us how to make one of the areas favorite snack, yamadango.
-Using our fists, we crushed left over rice in a plastic bag, then rolled the rice into a log.
+Using our fists, we crushed left over rice in a bag, then rolled the rice into a log.
 With one end of a string between our teeth, we used the other end to cut slices of the log into a bowl.
 We then soaked the rice slices in a sweet black molasses.
-This was nourishing food hunters would take into the forest in case they got lost.
+This was nourishing food hunters would take into the forest in case they lose their way.
 It is such a local specialty that neighboring towns don’t know it.

 A Snowball fight naturally ensued.

 Our guide sent us up the next hill as he waited in a gully below.
 Prancing about, brandishing an imaginary sword he demonstrated how three hundred townspeople had managed to keep an army of forty thousand at bay for a week.
 His passion made the story come alive.
-Emboldened by his warrior tales, a snow ball fight naturally ensued.
+Subsequently, emboldened by his warrior tales, a snow ball fight naturally ensued.

 Irori night, that we will never forget.

 That night we checked into our second ryokan.
 The owner invited us next door, to sit like family around the irori, a traditional grill built into the floor.
-He coaxed course after course of local delights off the simmering fire.
+Next he coaxed course after course of local delights off the simmering fire.
 It was a night of delicious food and warm company that we will never forget.

 Ninja Reporter : Peter Carmichael